 Storytelling means structuring your ideas properly to convey your intended message.
-Using technical information requires balancing telling a story with a clear message and logical sequence that is adapted to the audience with the help of detailed statistics or science that gives in-depth analysis or scientific support.
+Using technical information requires balancing several components, including telling a story with a clear message and logical sequence that is adapted to the audience, and incorporating statistics or science that give in-depth analysis or scientific support.